bwillis/bwillis.github.com/_posts/2014-05-27-speeding-up-your-rails-web-site.md

 <p>
   <b>Combined files</b> - Rails attempts to join as many assets together automatically.
 With the asset pipeline and the application.css and application.js manifest files, in production all javascript and css files are joined into a single file.
 </p>

-{% highlight ruby %}
+layouts/application.html.erb
-// layouts/application.html.erb
+{% highlight erb linenos %}
 <%= stylesheet_link_tag "application", :media => "all" %>
 <%= javascript_include_tag "application" %>
 {% endhighlight %}